5 Reasons Why You Need to Teach Your Loved Ones to Stitch

 Scientific studies also show that knitting reduces cortisol (stress hormone) levels in the body, helps focus the mind, and can even help overcome addictive behaviors.
 Plus, it might just get you to put down your darn phone for a bit!

 In my own life, I’ve found that crochet, especially crocheting mandalas, is one of the most effective ways for me to practice mindfulness.
 Meditation is tough for me—I have a very noisy brain and I tend to be really hard on myself when I can’t turn off the noise.
-But add a crochet hook and yarn, and suddenly my mind is crickets.
+But give me a crochet hook and yarn, and suddenly my mind is crickets.

 Here’s How to Sell It: You could show them the scientific studies…but does anyone really listen to those?
 You might have more luck explaining the personal benefits you’ve seen in your own life.
 Use the words “self-care” a lot—it’s trendy.
 We’d love to hear your stories too!
 Share them in the comments and maybe browse them for ideas to convince your own loved ones to pick up a hook or needles.